Anosy Avaratra

 Anosy Avaratra is a rural municipality in Analamanga Region, in the Central Highlands of Madagascar.
 It belongs to the district of Antananarivo Avaradrano and its population numbers to 15,243 in 2019.

 It is a relatively new municipality that was split off from Sabotsy Namehana only in October 2015.

-It is located in the North of Antananarivo along the National Road 3.
-Five Fokontany (villages) make up the territory of this municipality: Anosy Avaratra, Ambohitrinimanga, Isahafa, Lazaina and Faravohitra.
+It is located in the North of Antananarivo along the NationalRoad3.
+Five Fokontany (villages) make up the territory of this municipality: Anosy Avaratra (Anosimiarinimerina), Ambohitrinimanga, Isahafa, Lazaina and Faravohitra.

 Economy

 The economy is based on substantial agriculture.
 Rice, corn, peanuts, beans, manioc are the main crops.